Luke 19:28-40 Christ’s Royal Entry into Jerusalem

 38 saying, “BLESSED IS THE KING WHO COMES IN THE NAME OF THE LORD; Peace in heaven and glory in the highest!”
 39 And some of the Pharisees in the multitude said to Him, “Teacher, rebuke Your disciples.”
 40 And He answered and said, “I tell you, if these become silent, the stones will cry out!”
 (Luke 19:38-40)

-Luke doesn’t quote as many Old Testament prophecies as the other Gospel writers, perhaps to remain focused (which we will later point out).
-There are, however, many pertinent observations here.
-First, notice that Jesus is declared king.
-He is the One coming in the Name of God—as clearly made manifest through the miracles.
-We are not clear whether they believed it, just dreamed of their own king, or were quoting verses along with many others during the pilgrimage to Jerusalem.
-Since the disciples did not fully comprehend the significance of this event until after Jesus rose from the dead, we assume the people did not either.
-Still, they all served as part of this coronation ceremony.
-“These things His disciples did not understand at the first; but when Jesus was glorified, then they remembered that these things were written of Him, and that they had done these things to Him” (John 12:16).
+Luke doesn’t quote as many Old Testament prophecies as the other Gospel writers, perhaps to maintain focus (which we will discuss later).
+However, there are many relevant observations here.
+First, note that Jesus is declared king.
+He is the One coming in the Name of God, as clearly demonstrated through the miracles.
+It's unclear whether they genuinely believed it, merely dreamed of their own king, or were citing verses along with many others during the pilgrimage to Jerusalem.
+Given that the disciples did not fully grasp the significance of this event until after Jesus rose from the dead, we can assume the people did not either.
+Still, they all participated in this coronation ceremony.
+“These things His disciples did not understand at first; but when Jesus was glorified, then they remembered that these things were written of Him, and that they had done these things to Him” (John 12:16).

-Again, like the stars aligning at His birth and the prophecies of the Old Testament, we see everything aligning with this proclamation of Jesus as King of the Jews.
-Jesus even rebukes the obstinacy of the Pharisees mentioned in verses 39-40, saying, “I tell you, if these become silent, the stones will cry out!”
-(Luke 19:40) This is Jesus’ coronation.
-Nothing can stop the destiny of the promised Son of David from taking up His throne.
+Once again, like the stars aligning at His birth and the prophecies of the Old Testament, we witness everything coming together in this proclamation of Jesus as King of the Jews.
+Jesus even rebukes the obstinacy of the Pharisees referenced in verses 39-40, saying, “I tell you, if these become silent, the stones will cry out!”
+(Luke 19:40).
+This moment marks Jesus’ coronation.
+Nothing can prevent the destiny of the promised Son of David from claiming His throne.
 Nor can anyone ever take it from Him.
 Yes, they would kill Him, but He would rise from the dead.

 29 “Brethren, I may confidently say to you regarding the patriarch David that he both died and was buried, and his tomb is with us to this day.
 30 And so, because he was a prophet, and knew that GOD HAD SWORN TO HIM WITH AN OATH TO SEAT one OF HIS DESCENDANTS UPON HIS THRONE, 31 he looked ahead and spoke of the resurrection of the Christ, that HE WAS NEITHER ABANDONED TO HADES, NOR DID His flesh SUFFER DECAY.
 32 This Jesus God raised up again, to which we are all witnesses.
 33 Therefore having been exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit” (Acts 2:29-33).